MarkZH/vintagebackup/wiki/automating_windows_backups.md

 ## 2. VB Script

 In this example, the script is saved at `C:\Users\Alice\vintagebackup\home_backup.vbs`.
+The only thing that needs customization in this file is the location of the `.bat` batch script.
 The full path to the batch script should be written out.

 ```vb